Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/how-to-contribute.md

 title: How to contribute
 ---

-EOP is intended to be a sector-wide initiative with contributions from many councils.
+EOP is intended to be a regional sector-wide initiative with contributions from many councils.

-We're [currently working](/current-status) on integrating data from other councils into the [Plan Limits Viewer](/plan-limits-viewer) and the [CCCV (Catchment, Context, Challenges and Values)](/cccv) application.
-If you would like to add your council to either of these, please get in touch.

-We're also working towards technical contributions from other councils to the platform.
-Once formed, the [Technical Working Group](/#technical-working-group) will be esablishing guidelines for this, including an RFC process for substantial changes.
+The EOP initiative is currently being incubated and led by a dedicated delivery team within Greater Wellington.

 In the meantime, if you're interested in following along with technical details, check out the